The Style Council: Commercial and critical decline

-From this point the band however had started to experience a critical and commercial decline.
+From this point the band however started to experience a critical and commercial decline.
+The 1987 single "Waiting" was the first of the band's singles that failed to reach the UK top 40.
 In 1988 Confessions of a Pop Group became the first of their albums that failed to reach the top 10.
 It entered the albums chart at number 15 and dropped out of the chart a few weeks later.
-The singles "Life at a Top People's Health Farm" and "How She Threw It All Away" also made brief chart appearances, peaking at number 28 and 41 respectively.
+The singles "Life at a Top People's Health Farm" and "How She Threw It All Away" also made brief chart appearances, peaking at number 28 and 41, respectively.

-In 1989, members of The Style Council went under the name of King Truman to release a single on Acid Jazz titled "Like a Gun".
+In 1989, members of the Style Council went under the name of King Truman to release a single on Acid Jazz Records titled "Like a Gun".
 This was unknown to Polydor, and the single was pulled from the shops three days prior to release.
-Acid Jazz founder Eddie Piller said: "The pair offered to make a single for my new label, which I'd just started with Radio 1 DJ Gilles Peterson as a side project.
+Acid Jazz founder Eddie Piller said: "The pair offered to make a single for my new label, which I'd just started with [BBC] Radio 1 DJ Gilles Peterson as a side project.
 Talbot and Weller took pseudonyms Truman King and Elliott Arnold."

-The Style Council split in 1989.
-About the break-up, Paul Weller said (in 1990):
+The Style Council broke up in 1989.
+Regarding the break-up, Paul Weller said (in 1990):

-The cover version of "Promised Land" (originally by Joe Smooth) was the only release which surfaced from the Modernism sessions at the time; however, the entire album was released in 1998, both independently and in a 5-CD box set, The Complete Adventures of The Style Council.
-After the split, Weller embarked on a successful solo career (which featured Steve White on drums, who had left the Style Council by the time Confessions of a Pop Group was released, having only played on a few of its tracks).
-Talbot and White released two albums as Talbot/White—United States of Mind (1995) and Off the Beaten Track (1996).
-Talbot and White then formed the Players with Damon Minchella and Aziz Ibrahim.
-White and Minchella went on to form Trio Valore whilst Talbot went touring with Candi Staton in 2009.
+The cover version of "Promised Land" (originally by Joe Smooth) was the only release which surfaced from the Modernism: A New Decade sessions at the time; reaching its peak position at no. 27 on the UK Singles Chart in February 1989.
+However, the entire studio album was subsequently released in 1998 in a 5-CD box set, The Complete Adventures of The Style Council with a standalone version being released in October, 2001.
+A few months later, a version of their 1983 hit "Long Hot Summer" entitled "Long Hot Summer '89" was released as the Style Council's swan song single, briefly charting in the UK, reaching its peak position at no. 48 in May 1989.

-All the Style Council's UK releases (including singles, 12" maxis, albums, compact discs and re-issues thereof) featured the work of graphic designer Simon Halfon, who often collaborated with Weller to hone his ideas into a graphic form.
-Weller and Halfon began working together at the end of the Jam's career, and continue to work together on Weller's solo material.

 In 1990, the band reunited (without Lee) for a one-off performance on Japanese TV.